nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 layer.

 Subsequently, the control is passed to the storage layer through the `logicManager.save()` method.
-This method calls `storage.saveXYZManager(model.getXYZManager())`, `storage.saveLocationManager(model.getLocationManager())` and
-`storage.saveFlightManager(model.getFlightManager());`, to save the updated XYZ, location and flight objects in storage.
-Since these 3 method calls work in the same way, we shall focus on just the latter to keep the diagram simple.
+This method calls the `storage.saveXYZManager(model.getXYZManager())` for all resource types (i.e. `Flight`, `Pilot`, `Plane`, `Location` and `Crew`) to save all the updates made across all objects in storage.
+Since these method calls work in the same way for each resource type, we shall focus on just the method call to save the updated flight objects in storage, to keep the diagram simple.

 <img src="images/WingmanUnlinkXYZSequenceDiagram.png" width="966" alt="Sequence diagram at Storage layer">